Red gurnard: Biology

 The red gurnard was found, in a study of this species in the Adriatic Sea, to feed almost entirely (more than 90%) on malacostracan crustaceans with fishes, molluscs and echinoderms taken in much smaller amounts.
 Prey is detected using the enlarged, separated rays of the pectoral fins.
 This species produces sounds, being noted to croak like a frog.
 It sometimes aggregates in schools, and it is known to spawn in the summer.
 Sexual maturity is attained at around 26.6 cm and the maximum reported age is 21 years.

 Fisheries

-The red gurnard is not commercially exploited in its Atlantic range, although, it may be caught and eaten as bycatch.
-However, in the Mediterranean, it is of minor commercial interest.
-Red gurnards are regularly present in fish markets in Spain, Morocco, Italy, Cyprus and Egypt, and sometimes in France,England, Greece and Turkey, although it is rarely marketed in Tunisia.
+The red gurnard is not commercially exploited in its Atlantic range, although it may be caught and eaten as bycatch.
+In England, red gurnard is fished off the Cornwall coast and is of growing though still minor economic interest.
+In the Mediterranean, it is of minor commercial interest.
+Red gurnards are regularly present in fish markets in Spain, Morocco, Italy, Cyprus and Egypt, and sometimes in France, England, Greece, Ireland and Turkey, although it is rarely marketed in Tunisia.
 The catch is sold fresh, chilled and frozen.